 Security threats continue to rise, which leads to the increasing need for robust security measures.
 Cyber attacks are everywhere, and almost all business industries are affected.
 The cost of data breaches in 2021 reached $ 4.24 million, which is 10 percent higher than the previous year.
 With this in mind, business owners hire security professionals to protect their assets and customers.

 For tech experts who seek professional development and challenges, a career in ethical hacking is one of the best options.
 If you want to enhance your problem-solving, analytical, and computer skills, you should become a professional ethical hacker.
+There are many online ethical hacking courses available to start.
 You can also opt to work as a full-time employee in a company or be an independent consultant.

 Best Companies for Ethical Hackers FAQ